openvswitch/ovs/Documentation/faq/openflow.rst

     could cause crashes.
 We don't recommend enabling it.)

     :doc:`/topics/openflow` tracks support for OpenFlow 1.1 and later features.
-    When support for OpenFlow 1.5 and 1.6 is solidly implemented, Open vSwitch will enable those version by default.
+    When support for OpenFlow 1.5 is solidly implemented, Open vSwitch will enable it by default.

 Q: Does Open vSwitch support MPLS?